Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Websites and Apps

-- USGS Water Data: Real-time river levels
+- USGS Water Data: Real-time river levels and flow rates

-- Georgia State Parks: Camping, launches
+- Georgia State Parks: Camping reservations, launch information

-- Go Boat Georgia: Boating education
+- Go Boat Georgia: Boating education and safety courses

 Guidebooks Worth Buying